 Upviral – the best contest tool in the universe with the best support as well.
 Of course, that's ME!
 LOL

-Upviral Webinar – so maybe you don't know much about upViral, well Wilco (the guy who developed upViral) has a great webinar to get you thinking about how you can use it.
+Upviral get acquainted webinar – so maybe you don't know much about upViral, well Wilco (the guy who developed upViral) has a great webinar to get you thinking about how you can use it.
 Watch the webinar and if you buy upViral via my affiliate link (which you just clicked to get to the webinar), then I'll give you 1 hour of free hands on training.

 letSpinIO – a new player on the market.
 Does ‘wheel-of-fortune' type of sidebar for your site to let the visitor ‘spin the wheel'